whoisyouwhoisme/Jarvis-Musical-Bot/README.md

 - Music Quiz.
 Music quiz from Liked Songs / Your Tops.
 - Multi-Language.
 Support English and Russian languages.
 - Blocked Songs List.
 The bot shows how many and which songs are blocked for your region.
+- Library statistics.
+Statistics based on the tracks available in your library.
+Statistics for decades, artists, genres.

 ## To install the bot:
 **1.** Setting up WebHook: